mrquincle/memoto/README.md

 There is a `memotod` binary in `/bin`.
 This is only 62kB and seems to contain also very little.
 Most of the code is dedicated to reading the sensors and pushing it to the host device using Linux-USB Gadget framework or `gadgetfs`.
 This is a pretty neat piece of code that allows you to communicate through just reading and writing to `/dev/gadget`.

+## Future proof

+To make sure that there is no new firmware uploaded that would make the above impossible, I would recommend to either deinstall the Memoto software or change one of the scripts on the memoto that is responsible for installing new firmware.
+New firmware comes in a tar ball `update.tar` which unpacks to `update/update.sh`.
+Just remove those lines in the script.
+This has a nice side-effect that if new firmware is send over by Memoto that it will be available at your service, without it getting installed.
+You can casually inspect what great updates are in there before you start using it. :-)

 ## Protocol

 To be done.
 Read the python script for now

 ## Copyrights

+Note that this is done independently by some random developer not associated with Memoto / Narrative.
+I have refrained from publishing their .lua and .sh scripts here, you can get them yourself if you want to.
+Their names are their respective trademarks, etc. etc. I think the Narrative Clip is a neat piece of hardware and I'm grateful for them to have developed such a tiny camera package.
+I hope you guys will come up with nice new ways to use the Memoto just as with the Kinect, in ways not anticipated before.
+Note also that there have not been serious encryption measures put in place.
+Hence, it is likely that something similar to the Kinect has been the underlying line of thought.
+The Kinect was easy to `hack` on purpose (see articles from the original designer) and this indeed opened up a flurry of very interesting third-party applications.
+I sincerely hope that this might as well initiate a much large set of applications than currently available from which the Narrative people benefit as well.
+Start coding!

 * Author: Anne van Rossum
 * License: LGPLv3, BSD, Apache, MIT, your choice